hitanshtiwari/Marks-PYQ-Ideal-Time/README.md

 This is a userscript built around the current Marks website/API, so it may stop working if Marks changes its frontend or API.

-The code is also very much **vibe-coded**.
+The code is also very much **vibecoded**.
 I built and tested it with AI assistance rather than writing the whole thing as an experienced JavaScript developer.

 So if you actually know JavaScript, browser scripting, or Tampermonkey and notice something that can be improved, please feel free to suggest changes, fork it, or rewrite parts of it.